 Please see MCC160 final implementation below.

 Initialize the SRB+DRBs configurations for resume before paging the UE at step 2 to avoid SS may delay sending of RRCResume at step 4 and cause T319 to expire at the UE.

+import from CommonAspDefs all;